Riverscapes/PBR/workshops/2024/summit-creek-volunteer-day.md

 ---
-title: Summit Creek
+title: Summit Creek Volunteer Day
 weight: 1
 ---

-Join us in building beaver dam analogs (BDA) and post-assisted log structures (PALS) on help improve riverscape health on Summit Creek.
+Join us June 1, 2024 to improve riverscape health along Summit Creek in Smithfield, Utah by building beaver dam analogs (BDA) and post-assisted log structures (PALS).
 Summit Creek is a left-bank tributary to the Bear River and meets the Bear River just upstream of Cutler Reservoir.
 The project landowner is the United States Forest Service.

 ----
 # Course Logistics